Klipper3d/klipper/docs/Resonance_Compensation.md

 ### Input shapers

-Input shapers used in Klipper are rather standard, and one can find more in-depth overview in the articles describing the corresponding shapers.
 This section contains a brief overview of some technical aspects of the supported input shapers.
+Input shapers used in Klipper are rather standard, with the exception of MZV, and one can find more in-depth overview in the articles describing the corresponding shapers.

+MZV stands for a Modified-ZV input shaper.
+The classic definition of ZV shaper assumes the duration Ts equal to 1/2 of the damped period of oscillations Td and has two pulses.
+However, ZV input shaper has a generalized form for an arbitrary duration in the range (0, Td] with three pulses (Specified-Duration ZV, see also SNA-ZV), with a negative middle pulse if Ts < Td and a positive one if Ts > Td.
+The MZV shaper was designed as an intermediate shaper between ZV and ZVD, offering better vibrations suppression than ZV when the determined (measured) shaper parameters deviate from the ones actually required by the printer, and smaller smoothing than ZVD.
+Effectively, it is a SD-ZV shaper with the specific duration Ts = 3/4 Td, exactly between ZV (Ts = 1/2 Td) and ZVD (Ts = Td), and it happens to work well for many real-life 3D printers.

 The table below shows some (usually approximate) parameters of each shaper.

 | Input <br> shaper | Shaper <br> duration | Vibration reduction 20x <br> (5% vibration tolerance) | Vibration reduction 10x <br> (10% vibration tolerance) |
 |:--:|:--:|:--:|:--:|